24cse-deepika/DayForge/README.md

 ## What's Next

-The scheduling engine is complete and fully tested.
+The scheduling engine is complete and the Express backend foundation is in place.
 Upcoming phases:

-- **Backend** — Node.js + Express REST API wrapping the engine
 - **Database** — PostgreSQL for task persistence, completion tracking, reschedule history
+- **Auth** — bcrypt + JWT for real user accounts
+- **Full CRUD** — connect task routes to the database (currently stubbed)
 - **Frontend** — React UI with a weekly calendar view
 - **DB-dependent metrics** — completion rate, reschedule count, on-time delivery rate

-The engine is deliberately decoupled from I/O — it takes plain objects in and returns plain objects out, making it straightforward to plug into any backend without changes.
+The engine is deliberately decoupled from I/O — it takes plain objects in and returns plain objects out.
+The `scheduleTask` controller already wires it to HTTP; the remaining work is persistence and UI.

 ---